The Early Show: The Morning Program (1987)

 On January 12, 1987, The Morning Program made its debut hosted by actress Mariette Hartley and Rolland Smith, former longtime anchor at WCBS-TV in New York City.
 Radio personality Mark McEwen handled the weather, while comedian Bob Saget did comedy bits.
 Produced by a newly created division, the show ran for 90 minutes (7:30 to 9:00 a.m.
 Eastern and Pacific, 6:30 to 8:00 a.m.
 Central and Mountain) behind a briefly expanded 90-minute CBS Early Morning News broadcast (6:00 to 7:30 a.m. local; although most larger-market affiliates pre-empted all or part of the 6:00 a.m. hour to carry a locally produced morning newscast), which had dropped "Early" from its title.

 However, The Morning Program, with its awkward mix of news, entertainment and comedy, became the joke of the industry, receiving scathing reviews; Hartley in particular was panned by critics.
 After its first week garnered a 3.1 rating, it dropped deep into last place and never recovered.
 At one point, it generated a mere 10 percent share, the lowest ratings that CBS had seen in the morning slot in five years.
 The show was also dragging down ratings for the syndicated programming that most affiliates aired in the 9:00 Eastern and Pacific/8:00 Central and Mountain slot.
 While they had wanted lighter fare in the morning, The Morning Program was far lighter than even they had anticipated.
 Many of them were threatening to preempt the show unless changes were made (for instance, CBS affiliate KKTV in Colorado Springs, Colorado replaced the morning block with syndicated cartoon programming).
 CBS patriarch William S. Paley quickly soured on the show, saying it was too "theatrical" for that time of day.
 Finally, on September 28, 1987, CBS announced it would cancel the show in November and return the time slot to the news division after a 10½-month run.
-Hartley and Smith were dumped (the former departed the program two weeks early and was replaced by Sandy Hill, who had formerly co-hosted Good Morning America), while Saget left to star on the ABC sitcom Full House.
+Hartley and Smith were dumped (the former departed the program two weeks early and was replaced by Sandy Hill, who had formerly co-hosted Good Morning America), while Saget had left several months earlier to star in the ABC sitcom Full House.
 A longtime producer summed up this version of the program upon its demise by saying, "...everyone thought we had the lowest ratings you could have in the morning.
 The Morning Program proved us wrong".